n0a/telegram-get-remote-ip/README.md

-# Telegram get caller IP
+# Telegram get remote IP

 This script is intended to be used to determine the IP address of the interlocutor in the telegram messenger.